AvilaGTZ/Geographic-DataSet-Plot-/README.md

  # Whats next?
- You can create a new project download the csv file and copy the code or download all and run cell by cell so you can see how to create a map with any data set you wish!
+ Search for Jupyter notebook and run it!
+(It is installed with Anaconda) You can create a new project download the csv file and copy the code or download all and run cell by cell so you can see how to create a map with any data set you wish!